A Chronic Cough Pipeline in a Product: Haduvio™

 Refractory Chronic Cough (RCC)

-Chronic cough affects up to 10% of the adult population and is defined as a persistent cough lasting >8 weeks, despite treatment for an underlying condition OR where no cough associated conditions can be identified (UCC).
-RCC is caused by cough reflex hypersensitivity in the central and peripheral nerves.
-It is highly disruptive and accompanied by a wide range of complications, ranging from urinary incontinence in females to sleep disruption and social embarrassment that causes significant social and economic burden for patients and those around them.
+Refractory chronic cough affects approximately 2-3 million adults in the U.S. and is caused by cough reflex hypersensitivity in both the central and peripheral nerves.
+It is highly disruptive and accompanied by a wide range of complications, ranging from urinary incontinence in females to sleep disruption and social embarrassment that causes significant social and economic burdens for patients and those around them.

 RCC Cough Frequency